Recheck means checking and ensuring that all parts of an examination have been marked and that no error occurred in the recording.

 - The appellant shall be invited to make representation at the meeting of the Examinations Appeals Board.
 The appellant may be accompanied by a person of their choice, such as the President of the Students’ Union, a college chaplain, a student Counsellor, a friend or a parent.

 - The Examinations Appeals Board shall consider the request, all the information provided, and the reasons stated for the appeal.

 - The possible outcomes of the appeal are:

 - Grant a defer plus progression to the next stage;

 - Amend the result in the context of the overall award.

 - All decisions of an Examinations Appeals Board shall be by majority vote.
-In the event of a tie, the Chairperson shall have a casting vote.
-The deliberations should remain confidential.

 - The Registrar shall also inform the Progression & Awards Board at its subsequent meeting and the relevant Head Academic Unit.

 - The appellant or any party to the appeals process who deem the outcome to be unsatisfactory may submit their case to the Ombudsman.